 Augie Choice: The Augie Choice program provides individual junior or senior students up to $2,000 to support a high-impact learning experience in an area such as faculty-student research, internships and international study.
 This one-time funding can apply to a wide variety of expenses related to these experiences, such as airfare and travel fees, a stipend for an otherwise unpaid summer internship or materials needed for a project.
 For more information and specific policies, see the Augustana CORE office or Augie Choice.

-Internships: Augustana offers five types of internships: Senior Inquiry, Service Learning, Academic, Experiential and Volunteer.
-Internships combine classroom theory with a structured, supervised work experience.
+Internships: Internships combine classroom theory with a structured, supervised work experience.
 CORE helps students in all aspects of internships, from helping with site placement to providing a supervised work experience.
+To register an internship, meet with your Career Coach in CORE, which can be done through Handshake.

 Study abroad: Augustana College offers an array of domestic and international study opportunities.
 These experiences are designed to be a part of a general liberal arts education and are not limited to regional language or cultural specialists.
 Programs range from two to 10 weeks in many different locations.
 International and Off-Campus Programs provides support and information about Augustana and non-Augustana study-abroad programs.
 Students should check with the financial assistance office regarding eligibility for financial assistance for international study programs approved by Augustana.